History of Go: Later dynasties

 Another important treatise from the Song is Zhang Ni's Thirteen Chapters on the Go Classic (Qí Jīng Shísān Piān), which profoundly influenced later Weiqi theory and practice.
 During the Northern Song period, Li Yimin (李逸民) wrote extensively on Weiqi, including works like the Collection of Carefree Pure Joy (Wàng Yōu Qīng Lè Jí), Go Positions (Qí Shì), Subtleties (Zào Wēi), Essential Principles (Jīng Lǐ), and Secrets of Go (Qí Jué).
 The Collection of Carefree Pure Joy included the first collection of tsumegos (go problems).
-Northern Song literati and loyal officials such as Fan Zhongyan, Ouyang Xiu, Sima Guang, Wang Anshi, Su Shi, and Huang Tingjian also possessed high levels of Weiqi expertise.
+Northern Song literati and loyal officials such as Fan Zhongyan, Ouyang Xiu, Sima Guang, Wang Anshi, Su Shi, and Huang Tingjian also enjoyed playing weiqi.
 During the Yuan dynasty, Yan Defu (courtesy name Defu) and Yan Tianzhang compiled the Classic of the Mysterious and Profound (Xuánxuán Qí Jīng), collecting a vast number of theoretical writings, joseki, and set patterns (ding shi) from predecessors.
+The late Ming master Guo Bailing wrote the Manual of Endgame (Guānzǐ Pǔ), a compilation of various endgame techniques.

+During the Song, Yuan, and Ming dynasties, several distinct weiqi cultures flourished.
+Elite gentlemen and officials wrote poetry and prose expressing their enjoyment of weiqi as a leisure activity, an art reflecting the patterns of the cosmos, and a form of self-cultivation.
+Players were expected to conduct themselves with proper behavior and demonstrate classical moral values, which was supposed to matter more than winning.
+In contrast, occupational weiqi players placed greater value on prestige acquired through winning games, or at least demonstrating their impressive skill and strategy.
+These occupational weiqi players earned their living by playing for crowds and receiving prizes, opening weiqi shops in marketplaces, traveling to the homes of wealthy families to teach weiqi, or by performing weiqi matches at the imperial court.
+There was also a contemporaneous culture of gambling on weiqi, in which players prioritized profits over prestige or classical morals; some gentlemen thus criticized weiqi as a harmful activity that could lead players down a path of financial and moral ruin.
+This culture of weiqi gambling became so pervasive that the Hongwu Emperor issued an "Edict Banning Weiqi" (Jìn Qí Lìng).

 Chinese Go players during the Ming dynasty, depicted on a painted screen by a Japanese artist of the Kanō school.
 Momoyama period, 16th century.